Itvisors/mendix-NativeStyledText/README.md

 ## Features
 - Specify multiple texts
 - Optionally style each text
+- Optionally limit the text to a specified number of lines

 ## Usage
 - Place the widget on the page